goldsami/movie-picker/README.md

 ## API description

-There are two endpoints in API:
+There are two endpoints in the API:

 ### 1. Get watchlist info